Trump’s reelection effort has spent more than $983 million, a record sum at this point in the campaign

 Among other key Trump expenses in June was $537,705 to the SMG-BOK Center, the venue for Trump’s controversial campaign rally in Tulsa.
 Trump’s reelection effort continued to drive revenue to the president’s family business, at $45,123.

-Trump and the RNC said the record-level spending has allowed the campaign to build out a staff of more than 1,500 across the country, train staff and improve the data capabilities of the campaign and the RNC.
-The RNC is also financing litigation for voting access issues.
-On the Democratic side, politically active nonprofits are paying for those legal bills.
+Trump and the RNC said the record-level spending has allowed the campaign to build out a staff of more than 1,500 across the country, train staff, and improve the data capabilities of the campaign and the RNC.
+The RNC is also financing litigation for voting-access issues.
+On the Democratic side, politically active nonprofits are paying those legal bills.

 “The massive resources supporters have provided will allow us to activate the largest grass-roots army ever assembled in American politics, defend the states the president won in 2016, and go on offense in states carried by Hillary Clinton last time,” said Tim Murtaugh, Trump’s campaign spokesman.
 “We will use the resources to get out the vote for President Trump and define Joe Biden as the hapless dupe of the extreme left he is proving to be.”

-At an online fundraiser Monday, Biden touted his mostly-online campaign, highlighted 310 million views of campaign video content since stay-at-home restrictions began, and criticized Trump’s handling of the pandemic.
+At an online fundraiser Monday, Biden touted his mostly online campaign, highlighted 310 million views of campaign video content since stay-at-home restrictions began and criticized Trump’s handling of the pandemic.

 “Just ignoring the pandemic won’t make it go away even though he thinks it,” Biden said.
-“Folks, this has got to be a wake-up call … this is our moment to reimagine and rebuild a new American economy.”
+“Folks, this has got to be a wake-up call. … This is our moment to reimagine and rebuild a new American economy.”

-The pandemic has led both parties to adjust their plans for their nominating conventions next month, and shifted their fundraising and spending plans around logistical changes.
+The pandemic has led both parties to adjust their plans for their nominating conventions next month, and it has shifted their fundraising and spending plans around logistical changes.

 The Republican Party is holding a scaled-back convention in Jacksonville, Fla., and the convention host committee has so far raised $11.4 million, a new filing shows.
-The biggest expense in June was $621,498 in IT and strategic support services to Ceasg Consulting LLC, a firm registered to the committee’s vice president and chief informational officer Max Everett.
+The biggest expense in June was $621,498 in IT and strategic support services to Ceasg Consulting, a firm registered to the committee’s vice president and chief information officer, Max Everett.

-The host committee’s spokeswoman, Blair Ellis, said the firm provides cybersecurity expertise, and that the contract was made at the direction of the committee’s chief executive and chief financial officers.
+The host committee’s spokeswoman, Blair Ellis, said that the firm provides cybersecurity expertise and that the contract was made at the direction of the committee’s chief executive and chief financial officers.

 “Given the importance of cybersecurity and maintaining the convention’s infrastructure, the Committee on Arrangements took over payments that would normally be made by the host committee to ensure continuity in our planning,” Ellis said.

-Note: Correction: An earlier version of the story inaccurately described Trump and Biden campaign spending in June.
-The correct spending figures for June for the two campaign committees are $36.2 million for Biden and $50.3 million for Trump.